dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 25, 2023.md

 In the lead up to their [Stream On](https://newsroom.spotify.com/stream-on/) event on March 8th, Spotify has announced two key features that have the online community buzzing: an AI-powered DJ and new NFT-based features.

 Spotify DJ is an OpenAI-powered service that will curate a live tracklist whenver it's activated.
-The tool also has a voice-based AI that dictates th
+The tool also has a voice-based AI that narrates the set based upon relevant tracks and artists, similar to a DJ on the radio.
+The tool is much nededed for Spotify and removes friction in finding tracks to listen to.

+*Find info on NFT project

 ## New Seed Rounds in web3
+Here's an overview of a few exciting web3 startups that announced seed rounds this week:
+- Big Whale Labs
+- Polybase
+-

 ## US Copyright Office Weights In on Stable Diffusion

 ## DOJ to Unveil Antitrust Suit Blocking Adobe’s Figma Acquisition